 - Schedule syncing: All parts of your team (front desk, providers, and management) are seeing the same schedule in real time.

-A tool with these featuress separates true spa schedule software from generic appointment tools.
-It can also help you see why spa software isn’t interchangeable with salon scheduling tools.
+A tool with these features separates true spa schedule software from generic appointment tools.
+It can also help you see why spa software isn't interchangeable with salon scheduling tools.

 Spa scheduling software vs. salon scheduling software

-Spa scheduling software and salon scheduling software can have a lot in common, but the main difference comes down to practicality: Booking software for spas is more suited to the everyday needs and complex services of a spa than salon scheduling software is.
+Spa scheduling software and salon scheduling software can have a lot in common, but the main difference comes down to practicality: Booking software for spas is more suited to the everyday needs and complex services of a spa than salon scheduling software or salon management software is.

 Spa scheduling software typically supports: